nest-desktop/nest-desktop/docs/user/usage-advance/copy-model.rst

    :align: right
    :target: #

-Enter name of the new model and modified selected parameters.
+Enter the name of the new model.
+If you like to have other model parameters than the default one, just click on the model title and select the parameters you want to change.
+This opens the sliders and fields to edit their values.

 |br|